Rarotonga, 2010

 .
 Definition

-The "shelter" component of the budgetary requirement of a renter/owner is determined by totalling the amount of the following monthly expenses, subject to maximums set out in the chart below [Reg s.31].
+'Shelter' refers to expenses related to maintaining a dwelling place which is a principal residence.
+The "shelter" component of the budgetary requirement of a renter/owner is determined by totalling the amount for the following monthly expenses, subject to maximums set out in the chart below [General Reg s.31].

 Eligible shelter expenses include: